-I pinned this idea a while back for making salt dough gift tags because I love how these would look with my brown wrapping paper.
+I pinned an idea a while back for making salt dough gift tags because I love how they would look with my brown wrapping paper.
 Plus salt dough would be super easy and cheap.
-Then I came to find out these particular tags were actually made of clay, not salt dough.
+Then I came to find out those particular tags were actually made of clay, not salt dough.
 But not to be deterred, I set out to make some salt dough tags anyway!

 My version of the tags turned out great, and I have to say they look pretty sweet on my gifts (which I'll be sharing pictures of soon).
 I think the main difference between these and the tags on pinterest is that mine are not as smooth.
 But they were practically free and I actually like the textured finish they have.
 Want to make some tags for your gifts this year?
 Here's how I did it: